-Established in 1539, Chester is the oldest racecourse still in operation in Great Britain, if not the world.
+Established in 1539, Chester is the oldest racecourse still in operation in the world.

 During the Roman occupation of Britain, most of the modern sixty-five-acre site of Chester Racecourse was not even dry land.
 In fact, it was an important harbour on the river Dee, which supplied the Roman garrison of Deva, (now the city centre section of modern day Chester), and for those interested in ancient history, some of the anchor stones used at the Roman port can still be observed at the current racecourse site.